blockchain/My-Wallet-V3-Frontend/README.md

     npm test

 ## Development
 Grunt keeps an eye on things in the background.
-E.g. it compiles the view templates whenever you change them:
+In particular it compiles the Jade files whenever you change them.

-Install Grunt:

-    npm install -g grunt-cli

-Run it:

-    grunt

 ## MyWallet mock